 Because there were 0 tutorials online about this process or anything like it when I was researching, I’ve decided to publish my tutorial in the name of open-source art.
-If this saves you the hours of trial and error that it would have saved me, please consider buying me a coffee in thanks.
+(If this tutorial saves you the hours of trial and error that it would have saved me, please consider buying me a coffee in thanks.)

 Resin naturally looks kind of like water when you put it in a vessel but I have a method that creates the final effect that makes it look like the resin is splashing out.

 NOTE: this tutorial has been tested on Environmental Technology’s Easy Cast Epoxy Resin Results may vary if you are working with polyester Resin.

 The first step to making resin splashes is actually to make some sheets of resin that they can be shaped.
 Initially, I experimented with pouring resin sheets in puddles and it was a *disaster* – so here’s my revised method, which worked for these sculptures.
 I make my own plastic bags in custom shapes and fill them with small amounts of resin and let them lay on their side while the resin cures.
 When the resin is hard (or in the 24-48 hour cured-but-not-hard state) I peel the plastic off.

 I use a little kitchen torch and some 2 mil plastic bags to make a more natural shape (2 mil refers to the thickness of plastic, most kitchen bags are thinner and will tear instead of pulling away from the resin when cured).